SharafatKarim/SharafatKarim/README.md

 <b>

 - 👀 I’m interested in Linux
-- 🌱 I’m currently learning something useless
+- 🌱 I’m currently learning something useless maybe
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me? .....